leviarcoin/leviarcoin-src/README.md

 Leviar uses the CMake build system and a top-level [Makefile](Makefile) that invokes cmake commands as needed.

+#### Build dir

+If you encounter this error:
+        CMake Error: The source directory "/path/to/build/dir" does not appear to contain CMakeLists.txt.
+Try with:
+        USE_SINGLE_BUILDDIR=1 make

 #### On Linux and OS X